boppetson/personal-website/content/posts/2021-10-28-lego-instructions.md

 Some of these decisions are obvious.
 Like duh, you should make sequential steps flow down the page from top to bottom and left to right.
 Or duh, it's obviously a good idea to make things consistent between pages.

 Unfortunately, these "obvious" decisions aren't as obvious as they seem.
-Otherwise, we wouldn't end up with so many poorly designed things.
+Otherwise, we wouldn't end up with so many confusing, poorly designed things.
 Just take a look at this instruction sheet for a chair I found on the internet.

 ![](/media/furniture-manual.png)

-Hard to follow right?
-What do I even do first?
+*What do I even do first?
 What do the all lines mean?
 Where's piece H in the PARTS list?
-Oh wait, there it is, the table restarts without a gap in seperating the two columns.
+Oh wait, there it is, the table restarts without a gap in seperating the two columns.*

+Hard to follow right?

+The Lego designers show us this confusion isn't necessary.
+Good design like this doesn't just fall into place, it is a result of many deliberate steps with careful considertion of the user's needs at every one.